QuickWrite/MultiCodeBlock/includes/utils/README.md

 ### Files in the directory

 * ##### getData.php
-  > The `getData`-file combines utility functions that are returing data that the extension uses for the core logic.
+  > The `getData`-file combines utility functions that are returning data that the extension uses for the core logic.

 * ##### HTMLFramework.php
   > The `HTMLFramework`-file combines utility functions that are returning just HTML that is more a framework around the generated and more static than dynamic content.